-The Crisis: Housing
+The Crisis: Supportive Housing in Canada

 The challenges associated with caring for someone with a permanent intellectual and/or developmental disability are enormous.
 Parents and caregivers shoulder a lifelong burden of care and financial support to provide a safe, loving environment for each individual.